Family: Asteraceae

 Description

-Jerusalem Artichoke (Helianthus tuberosum) An ornamental tall-growing native plant that produces edible tuberous roots.
-The texture of the tuber is like young potatoes.
-Tubers are edible both in their raw form or boiled, similar to potatoes.
+Jerusalem Artichoke (Helianthus tuberosum) it is an ornamental, tall-growing native plant that produces edible tuberous roots.
+The texture of the tuber is similar to that of young potatoes.
+Tubers are edible both raw and boiled, similar to potatoes.

 Plant TypePerennials Hardy, Bulbs, corms, tubers, rhizoms, etc., Edibles Vegetables, Site author's observations